sachinsapkotadev/ModGuruWebsidehtml/Upload.md

 ### 3. Create App Page

-Create a new HTML file in the `liteapks.com/apps/` directory for applications or `liteapks.com/games/` for games.
+Create a new HTML file in the root `liteapks.com/` directory for both applications and games.

 **File Naming Convention:**
 - Use lowercase, hyphen-separated names